rodrigoqueiroz12/next-todo/README.md

 Users should be able to:

-- Create/Delete the tasks and them in Browser local storage
+- Create/Delete tasks and save them in the browser's local storage.

 ### Screenshot